-It’s clear that today’s world is vastly different from the one we were living in a year ago.
+It’s clear that today’s world is vastly different from the one we were living in a couple of years ago.
 The COVID-19 pandemic has brought a wave of change that impacts almost every facet of our lives.
 Cybersecurity hasn’t escaped those changes and there is a whole new landscape to navigate.

 For example, the shift to remote work has opened the door to a number of different attack vectors.
-What’s more, fear, uncertainty, and misinformation surrounding coronavirus have presented opportunities for cybercriminals carrying out phishing schemes, ransomware attacks, and more.
+What’s more, fear, uncertainty, and misinformation surrounding the pandemic have presented opportunities for cybercriminals carrying out phishing schemes, ransomware attacks, and more.

 We can usually look to recent trends to observe patterns emerging in cybersecurity.
 But with things changing so quickly, even studies as recent as 2019 don’t paint an accurate picture of the threats we face today.
 Thankfully, there is a lot of work being done to gauge the current situation so we can better prepare ourselves for the post-pandemic environment.